 Minor in Forensic Criminal Justice

-The Minor in Forensic Criminal Justice is designed for those interested in applying the “magic of science” to the justice enterprise.
-Students are provided with the unique knowledge and skills afforded by the laboratory sciences in 93understanding both why and how a criminal event occurred.
-Correspondingly, students develop a sound comprehension of the structure and operation of the police and the courtroom where the evidentiary impact of laboratory efforts has practical consequences.
-This undergraduate minor is meant especially for students majoring in Criminal Justice, or Psychology.
-It is also an appropriate alternative for earning elective credits to any major allowing for 21 or more elective credits.
+The minor in forensic criminal justice is designed for those interested in applying the "magic of science" to the justice enterprise.
+Students are provided with the unique knowledge and skills afforded by the laboratory sciences in understanding both why and how a criminal event occurred.
+Correspondingly students develop a sound comprehension of the structure and operation of the police and the courtroom where the evidentiary impact of laboratory efforts has practical consequences.
+This minor is meant especially for students majoring in criminal justice or psychology.

 PSY 470 Psychology of Law